7105 West 44th Ave.

 Falsely Padding Deductions on Returns: Taxpayers should avoid the temptation to falsify deductions or expenses on their tax returns to pay less than they owe or receive larger refunds.
 Think twice before overstating deductions such as charitable contributions and business expenses or improperly claiming credits such as the Earned Income Tax Credit or Child Tax Credit.
 (IR-2017-28)

-Falsifying Income to Claim Credits: Don’t invent income to erroneously qualify for tax credits, such as the Earned Income Tax Credit.
-Taxpayers should file the most accurate return possible because they are legally responsible for what is on their return.
+Falsifying Income to Claim Credits: Don't invent income to erroneously qualify for tax credits, such as the Earned Income Tax Credit.
+Taxpayers should file the most accurate return possible because they are legally responsible for their return.
 Claiming false income can lead to taxpayers facing large bills to pay back taxes, interest, and penalties.
 In some cases, they may even face criminal prosecution.
 (IR-2017-29)

 Abusive Tax Shelters: Don't use abusive tax structures to avoid paying taxes.
 The IRS is committed to stopping complex tax avoidance schemes and the people who create and sell them.
 The vast majority of taxpayers pay their fair share, and everyone should be on the lookout for people peddling tax shelters that sound too good to be true.
 When in doubt, seek an independent opinion if offered complex products.
 (IR-2017-31)